 How to Master Reading Comprehension for CAT, XAT & GMAT: Strategy, Practice & Resources

-Understanding the Weightage in Each Exam
+Understanding the Weightage of Reading Comprehension in MBA Exam

 Let’s understand from a different major exam point of view, the weightage.
 Only SNAP is the exam where RC has not been coming for the last few years.
 In the rest of the papers it is one of the ruling factors like -